Cake 2 The Rescue – Top 5 Cake Decorating Mistakes Solved

 Allergies?
 Read here First!

-The ingredients in this Cake Kit contain NO gluten, soy, dairy or nuts providing you also select the Gluten Free cake mix option.
+The ingredients in this Cake Kit contain NO soy or nuts.
+The Cake Mix DOES contain Milk Solids.
+To eliminate gluten and dairy from this kit please select a Gluten Free cake mix option.

 One or more ingredients in this Cake Kit contain wheaten products, dairy and may contain traces of nuts.

 Contact us if you wish to discuss allergy friendly solutions for this kit [email protected]